-5. Objections to my proposal
+5. Objections to My Proposal

-I now proceed to consider several objections, many of which go by way of suggesting positive reasons for the state to legislate concerning marriage, which goes against one of my earlier suggestions, that it is not necessary for the state to legislate.
+I now proceed to consider several objections, many of which go by way of suggesting positive reasons for the state to legislate concerning marriage, which goes against one of my earlier suggestions - that it is not necessary for the state to legislate.
 Space limitations mean that my replies are more suggestive than complete.

-5.1 The Objection from the Common Good
+5:1 The Objection from the Common Good

-Objection: The Christian Scriptures teach that those in authority are God's servants for our good (Romans 13:4), which implies that the state's role is to promote the common good, i.e. the overall good for its citizens.
-Marriage is part of the common good, so the state should promote marriage.
+Objection: The Christian Scriptures teach that those in authority are God's servants for our good (Rom.
+13:4), which implies that the state's role is to promote the common good, i.e. the overall good for its accessed 21 July 2016, describes how British comedian Paul Merton went through a form of marriage with Sarah Parkinson alone on a desert island in the Maldives.